 After finishing her university degree in geography and urban planning, Nancy began working for the federal government in Ottawa, designing exhibits and trade Fairs.
 At that point, Nancy never imagined that she would use these business and people skills for her future career in real estate.
 With a background in urban planning, construction and renovation, her vast experience and knowledge has allowed her to assist clients in envisioning potential renovations in their future home.
 When it comes to visualizing, Nancy has always had a knack for helping clients see the potential in their new space, whether it is a condominium, apartment or older home in one of the established neighborhoods throughout the city.

-As a realtor with 30 years of experience, Nancy operates a full service office at RE/MAX Hallmark Realty Ottawa – “the largest single Realty office in the Ottawa-Carleton area.”
+As a realtor with 30 + years of experience, Nancy operates a full service office at RE/MAX Hallmark Realty in Ottawa Ontario.
+RE/MAX has offices throughout Ontario and International offices in most countries throughout the world.

-Nancy deals with a wide range of properties, and attributes her success to her ability for matching buyers with just the right property.
-Another characteristic that sets Nancy apart from other realtors is the elegant and professional way she markets properties for her sellers.
-Nancy and her associates pride themselves on their marketing skills, using digital images for both print and web advertising.
+As one of Canada’s Top Realtors she attributes her success to her ability to match buyers with just the right property.
+For her seller clients what sets Nancy apart from other realtors is the elegant and professional way she markets properties.
+Nancy and her associates pride themselves on their unique presentation and marketing skills.

 Her clientele is primarily Foreign Services Officers, Military, RCMP and young urban professionals.
 Nancy also provides planning services for those soon to retire who are looking for a country retreat, a winter property in the south, or a cottage closer to home so that they can enjoy their retirement to the fullest.
 She is able to provide contacts through her vast network of colleagues and professional throughout the world!
 As a consistent top producer in her field with numerous awards for marketing and sales, Nancy is the go-to realtor for your next real estate venture.

-Nancy Benson and Associates is a supplier to two major organizations offering relocation assistance to their employees: Brookfield Global Relocation Services (Brookfield GRS) and TheMIGroup.
+Nancy Benson & Associates is a supplier to two major organizations offering relocation assistance to their employees: Brookfield Global Relocation Services (Brookfield GRS) and TheMIGroup.

 Brookfield works with entities that include the Government of Canada, the Canadian Forces and the RCMP, offering assistance in relocating to new work locations.
 TheMIGroup is a relocation management company for the global corporate community.
 Many of Nancy’s clients have been referred by these organizations.